Ivyson/Bank-Management/README.md

 ### Notes:
 - You can edit the `data.json` file to initialize your users and their balances.
 - The system will not allow a user to **withdraw more than the default limit (R500)** unless the limit is updated.
-- **Hidden password input** is used during PIN entry, replacing the typed digits with asterisks for security.
+- **Hidden password input** is used during PIN entry

 ### Possible Advancements
 1. **Account Management**:
    - Account Creation   [Done]
    - Account Deletion [Done]
 2. **Security Elevation**:
-   - Password recovery using phone number and email verification.
+   - Password recovery using phone number and email verification.[Ran-out-of-time]
 3. **User Interface Enhancement**:
    - Use GUI for user friendliness, or present menus and outputs as tables for cleaner code.
+[Ran-out-of-time]
 4. **Inter-Account Transfers**:
-   - Allow users to create nested accounts and transfer money within them.
+   - Allow users to create nested accounts and transfer money within them.[Ran-out-of-time]
 5. **Bills Payment**:
-   - Enable users to pay registered public companies (e.g., DSTV Multi-choice, CPUT Fees).
+   - Enable users to pay registered public companies (e.g., DSTV Multi-choice, CPUT Fees).[Ran-out-of-time]
 6. **Input Sanitization**:
-   - Ensure proper input validation and sanitation.
+   - Ensure proper input validation and sanitation.[Done]

 src